Validating File Signatures with libmagic in Node.js: A Production-Ready Implementation Guide

 Can I validate files directly from S3 without downloading?

 No. libmagic requires local byte access.
-Use GetObjectCommand with Range: bytes=0-8192 to fetch the header.
-Validate locally before downloading the remainder.
+Use GetObjectCommand with Range: bytes=0-8191 to fetch only the header bytes.
+Validate locally before proceeding with the full object.